Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

 patterns are going to become complex quickly as you try to handle all of the edge cases.

 With traversal, however, it's straightforward.
-20 layers of nesting would be no problem.  :app:`Pyramid` will happily call ``__getitem__`` as many times as it needs to, until it runs out of path segments or until a resource raises a :exc:`KeyError`.
+Twenty layers of nesting would be no problem.  :app:`Pyramid` will happily call ``__getitem__`` as many times as it needs to, until it runs out of path segments or until a resource raises a :exc:`KeyError`.
 Each resource only needs to know how to fetch its immediate children, the traversal algorithm takes care of the rest.
 Also, since the structure of the resource tree can live in the database and not in the code, it's simple to let users modify the tree at runtime to set up their own personalized "directory" structures.

 Another use case in which traversal shines is when there is a need to support a context-dependent security policy.
 One example might be a document